osamaairfan/Tree-Data-Structure/README.md

-Here you will find easy implemented codes related to Trees in Data Structures.
+Here you can find easy implemented codes related to Trees in Data Structures.